Alice-Norris/CS-305-T3678/README.md

 # CS-305-T3678
+This course, Software Security, involved analyzing and securing a web application using a RESTful API, implemented using Maven, Spring Boot, and Java.
+For the finaly report from the project, see Project Two- Practices for Secure Software.
+The Vulnerability Process Flow accompanying it is a supplement to the final report.

 Briefly summarize your client, Artemis Financial, and their software requirements.
 Who was the client?
 What issue did they want you to address?